Volland/articles-md/personal-knowledge-graphs-in-ai-rag-on-mobile.md

-# Personal Knowledge Graphs for RAG on Mobile
+# Building Vector Search and Personal Knowledge Graphs on Mobile with libSQL and React Native

 Graphs and vector search form a powerful combination for AI-powered applications, which are rapidly growing in popularity.
 Personal knowledge graphs serve as the foundation of semantic memory for many agent-based AI applications.

-At Kin, we develop AI agent-based architecture with a sophisticated memory model that is stored directly on the user's device.

-[Kin](https://mykin.ai/) is a personal AI built on local-first and privacy-first principles, available on both iOS and Android.
+At [Kin](https://mykin.ai/), we develop AI agent-based architecture with a sophisticated memory model that is stored directly on the user's device.
+Kin is a personal AI that helps you navigate your work-life, available on both iOS and Android.

 ## Our Guiding Principles